Opioids: Are You Using Them Safely?

 So, what are opioids and why are they dangerous?

-In fact, physicians prescribe them so frequently for common pain conditions like back pain, chronic headache, and fibromyalgia, that in March 2016, federal officials published national guidelines urging medical practitioners to practice better judgement, before reaching for their prescription pad.
+In fact, physicians prescribe them so frequently for common conditions like backaches, chronic headache, and fibromyalgia, that in March 2016, federal officials published national guidelines urging medical practitioners to practice better judgement, before reaching for their prescription pad.

 - “When opioids are started, clinicians should prescribe the lowest effective dosage.”

-- “When opioids are used for acute pain, clinicians should prescribe the lowest effective dose of immediate-release opioids and should prescribe no greater quantity than needed for the expected duration of pain severe enough to require opioids.
+- “When opioids are used for acute aches and discomfort, clinicians should prescribe the lowest effective dose of immediate-release opioids and should prescribe no greater quantity than needed for the expected duration of aching severe enough to require opioids.
 Three days or less will often be sufficient; more than seven days will rarely be needed.”